 Implementing remote monitoring and management (RMM) can be the difference between a profitable managed services provider (MSP) business and one that, at best, scrapes by.
-RMM enables you to proactively monitor your clients’ IT systems and endpoints, giving you the opportunity to correct issues before they result in downtime — and irate clients — and to cover more accounts than you and your staff could without the solution.
+RMM enables you to monitor your clients’ IT systems and endpoints proactively, allowing you to correct issues before they result in downtime — and irate clients — and to cover more accounts than you and your staff could without the solution.

 The Undeniable Impact of RMM on MSP Businesses

 The ROI of an RMM solution is proven.
-A LogMeIn Central study found that MSPs can save between 30 minutes and 4 hours each day with remote monitoring and management, and about three-quarters of IT professionals estimate that RMM saves their companies $50,000 or more each year.
+For example, a LogMeIn Central study found that MSPs can save between 30 minutes and 4 hours each day with remote monitoring and management.
+In addition, about three-quarters of IT professionals estimate that RMM saves their companies $50,000 or more yearly.

 LogMeIn’s research also asked IT professionals where RMM provides the greatest value, and “IT team efficacy/productivity” topped the list with benefits for 50 percent of respondents.
 Other areas where RMM provides value include: